Towing and Impounding FAQ

 6. What’s the towing process for illegally parked vehicles?

-If attended by a driver, illegally parked vehicles will NOT be towed but a ticket shall be issued by a traffic constable (or deputized HPG).
+If attended by a driver, illegally parked vehicles will NOT be towed but a ticket shall be issued by a traffic enforcer (or deputized HPG).

 If the vehicle is unattended, the tow truck driver shall blow the truck's horn five (5) times to alert the owner, then another five (5) times after one minute.
 If the driver does not respond up by then, the vehicle shall be towed and issued a ticket at the impounding area.